Award-winning instruction from internationally recognized professors and scholars.

 Providing opportunities.
 Making a lasting impact.
 Learn more about our Journalism program

 View video to learn more about our Graduate Program

 Located in the historic Arts and Sciences Hall, the School of Communication’s main office, classrooms, and computer labs offer hands-on experiences with the latest industry tools.
 We are a leader in many areas such as: convergence journalism, service-learning courses, instructional communication, conflict mediation, and American Democracy Project outreach.

 Our faculty annually win college and university awards for their teaching and research, publish in major academic journals, and author acclaimed books.

-Broadcasting students produce a weekly news program from the studios of UNO Television and work on-air and behind the scenes at MavRadio, our student-run radio station.
+Journalism and media communication students produce a weekly news program from the studios of UNO Television and work on-air and behind the scenes at MavRadio, our student-run radio station.

-CFAM offers more than $300,000 in scholarships each year.
+The College of Communication, Fine Arts and Media offers more than $300,000 in scholarships each year.